ptahproject/ptah/docs/unique.rst

 We know this is controversial and possible anti-Pyramid but hear us out.
 Pyramid requires the developer to be explicit and you specifically say you want to load a package.
 Ptah *does not* do this.
-If you have a package in your PYTHONPATH that has a entry-point for `memphis`; it will get loaded.
+If you have a package in your PYTHONPATH that has a entry-point for `ptah`; it will get loaded.
 This is the default behavior and, of course, you can manually Configure your usage of Ptah the same way you configure Pyramid.